 Cottage Cheese Blintzes with Soaked Flour Buttermilk Crepes

-About 12 hours before making crepes mix sprouted flour and buttermilk together; cover loosely and let sit at room temperature.
+About 12 hours before making crepes, mix flour and buttermilk together; cover loosely and let sit at room temperature.

 Cook until lightly browned on bottom and set on top.
-The top of the crepe will be dry to touch, but not brown.
+The top of the crepe will be dry to the touch, but not brown.
 Turn out onto parchment paper.

 Continue making crepes, adding more butter to the pan as needed, until all batter is used.

 Place several tablespoons of the cottage cheese mixture in the center of each crepe.
 Fold up the bottom side over the cottage cheese, then fold in the left side.
 Roll up to fully encase filling.

 Place several filled blintzes in the skillet with additional butter; brown on both sides.